 How is marketing to b2b different from b2c

-B2B has more decision makers, longer cycles, and rational evaluation criteria.
-B2C is usually faster and more emotion driven.
+B2B has more decision makers, longer cycles, and rational evaluation criteria supported by emotional factors like trust.
+B2C is usually faster and more individually driven.
 Your channels, content, and follow up cadence should reflect that.

 What content works best for marketing to b2b